mkubrycz/mkubrycz.github.io/resume.md

 <center><h3>🤖 AI tooling & developer workflows</h3></center>

-I’m exploring how agentic AI can make engineering and QA work more practical, not just more shiny.
-My focus is on workflows where humans stay in the loop and tools stay inspectable.
-I'm trying to build software where AI does more than confidently hallucinate a Markdown file into a small bonfire. 🔥
+I’m interested in agentic AI that makes engineering work more practical.
+My sweet spot is human-in-the-loop workflows where the tooling stays inspectable, the context stays useful, and the model is not left alone with a flamethrower and a Markdown file. 🔥

 - Building and refining Pi-based workflows with custom skills, extensions, prompt templates, presets, and workflow guidance
 - Using Claude Code and Pi for research, planning, implementation support, and faster feedback loops